vincora/vite-project/README.md

 # Currency Rates and Converter

-This application provides a way to convert currencies and view current exchange rates.
+This is a test task for a job application.
+It provides a way to convert currencies and view current exchange rates.

 ## Features

 - **Currency Converter:** Simple interface for quick currency conversion.
 Supports input format like "15 USD in RUB".
+Navigate to the "Converter" page, enter a query and click "Calculate".

-- **Current Exchange Rates:** Page displaying up-to-date currency exchange rates relative to the selected base currency.
+- **Current Exchange Rates:** Visit the "Exchange Rates" page to view current rates based on your selected base currency, change base currency if needed.

 - **Base Currency Configuration:** Users can set their default base currency for viewing exchange rates.